 On Friday the Palm Beach Post reported that the Florida Greens may proceed with their subpoenas of financial records and other data collection.
 Throughout the latter half of 2008 the Florida Green Party attempted to contact the five candidates in question but to no avail.
 Political insiders suspect that all five were plants by the Republican Party to throw the election, but there is as yet no proof.

-Pasco County Circuit Judge Stanley Mills is allowing the Greens to subpoena testimony and records to get to the bottom of who, if anyone, was behind the effort, although the candidates ultimately had little or no impact on the elections.
-Read the rest of this entry »
+Pasco County Circuit Judge Stanley Mills is allowing the Greens to subpoena testimony and records to get to the bottom of who, if anyone, was behind the effort, although the candidates ultimately had little or no impact on the elections. read more »

 Hello!
 I’m currently in London, invited by the Kuala Lumpur Foundation to Criminalise War, to participate in a Forum for Palestine sponsored by the Malaysian Ministry of Foreign Affairs.
 The event is taking place at the Marriott Grosvenor Hotel on March 31, 2009.
 This one-day Forum will feature the Malaysian Foreign Minister Dato Serri Rais Yatim giving the opening address and former Malaysian Prime Minister Tun Mahathir presenting the keynote address.
-I will speak for about 20 minutes on the Genocide in Palestine and, of course, what happened to me in international waters while on a boat carrying medical supplies, attempting to reach the besieged people of Gaza.
-Read the rest of this entry »
+I will speak for about 20 minutes on the Genocide in Palestine and, of course, what happened to me in international waters while on a boat carrying medical supplies, attempting to reach the besieged people of Gaza. read more »

 We can not forget those wrongfully arrested in the Twin Cities before & during the Republican National Convention under anti-terrorism laws that shouldn’t exist.
 An article by Coleen Rowley at Huffington Post puts it in perspective.